2008 United States House of Representatives elections in Florida: District 9

+Predictions

 Results

 Incumbent Gus Michael Bilirakis retained his seat, receiving around 62 percent of the votes.

 District 10

 Republican incumbent Bill Young, who has represented this district since 1971 and is currently the longest-serving Republican in the House, faced Dunedin Mayor Democrat Bob Hackworth and write in candidate Don Callahan.
 Bob Hackworth won the Democratic primary on August 26, 2008 with 46% of the vote, defeating Samm Simpson and Max Linn.
 CQ Politics forecasted the race as 'Safe Republican'.